 But I have learnt very quickly who my friends are.
 And this is a good thing – it’s a good thing and a bad thing.
 But it’s finding really, really good friends – and these are the ones that stick around through thick and thin.
-They’re the people who think I’m equally as awesome when I’m in my depression cycle than when I’m in my hypomanic cycle.
+They’re the people who think I’m equally as awesome when I’m in my depression cycle as when I’m in my hypomanic cycle.

 So, I have gone through quite a lot of grief in terms of, you know, friendships; putting myself out there, which is very hard for me to do, only to have who I thought were friends totally pull away from me, which was very heartbreaking.
 But I have learnt, and I’ve learned to really cling on to those true friends who loved me for who I am.

 Now, I’m not sure if it’s because of my ultra self-awareness or not, but I’m completely tapped into every emotion I experience.
 So, I deeply feel each emotion.
 Perhaps you might call me an empath, I’m not really up on, like, being an empath.
 But I do feel everything and that’s something that I need to look into.

 Epic Creativity and Motivation in Hypomania

 Some of my best and most creative work has come while I’ve been hypomanic.
 So, for example, I’ve written 2000-word articles with absolute ease, and in no time, and they have resulted in really great work.
 And I’ve gone, “Wow, I actually wrote that!”.
 The amount of fantastic work I’ve churned out during my hypomanic periods has been incredible.